Ukraine army targets separatists in new offensive in east

 LOSS OF LIFE

-Ukraine announced on Tuesday that 181 people, including 59 servicemen, had been killed "by terrorist activity" since hostilities broke out in April.
+Ukraine announced on Tuesday that a total of 181 people, including 59 servicemen, had been killed "by terrorist activity" since hostilities broke out in April.

-Since government forces resumed their push against the rebels, there have been clashes in and around the main industrial hub of Donetsk and near the border town of Luhansk, with loss of life on both sides.
+Since government forces resumed their push against the rebels, there have been clashes in an around the main industrial hub of Donetsk and near the border town of Luhansk with loss of life on both sides.

 But it is unclear whether the Ukrainian military, backed up by attack aircraft, is making real progress against the rebels, who are occupying strategic points in densely populated cities.

-He is expected to meet U.S. President Barack Obama and European leaders in Warsaw on Wednesday and both he and Russia's Vladimir Putin will attend World War Two D-day celebrations in France on Friday, although no formal talks are planned.
+He is expected to meet U.S. President Barack Obama and other European leaders in Warsaw on Wednesday and will see Russia's Vladimir Putin at World War Two D-day celebrations in France on Friday, though no formal talks are planned.

-The fighting in Slaviansk followed a daylong firefight on Monday in Luhansk, a town further to the east on the Russian border, after an attack by separatists on a border guard camp.
+The fighting in Slaviansk followed a day-long fire-fight on Monday in Luhansk, a town further to the east on the border with Russia, after an attack by separatists on a border guard camp.

-At least two people were killed in the city centre of Luhansk, which like Slaviansk is under separatist control.
-Rebels said the blast was caused by a Ukrainian air strike but Ukrainians said it was a heat-seeking missile that misfired after it was launched by the rebels.
+At least two people were killed in the city centre of Luhansk, which like Slaviansk is under separatist control, by a blast which rebels said came from a Ukrainian air strike but which the Ukrainians said was caused by a misfire of a heat-seeking missile by the rebels.

-"I don't want any part of this government, of a president who calls us all terrorists," said Anya Savchenko, 37, who left the besieged town with her 9-month-old baby.
+"Our job is to establish peace in the region and this we will do," he said.

+"Information that Ukrainian planes and helicopters have been shot down are not true.
+Yesterday one of the helicopters received holes from small arms fire," he said.

-(Additional reporting by Pavel Polityuk; Writing By Richard Balmforth; Editing by Anna Willard, Giles Elgood and Gunna Dickson)
+(Additional reporting by Pavel Polityuk; Writing By Richard Balmforth; Editing by Anna Willard and Giles Elgood)